 Our customers enjoy the ease, speed, and seamless benefits of ACH transfers through our Divvy Bill Pay platform.
 Team members simply add vendors and invoices, then admins approve the bill payments and schedule.
 When it’s time for vendor payments to be sent out, bills are auto-drafted through ACH transfer— seamless AP fulfillment and up-to-date budgets for real-time spending.

 Divvy leverages fast and safe ACH transfers to help businesses see exactly what they’re spending—in real-time.
 Plus, Divvy gives you more control over budgets, without adding another disconnected financial system to your suite.
-Add Flex Plans for Bill Pay to access 1 to 3 months of float, improving your cash flow.

 However you bank, Automatic Clearing House transfers are likely a part of your everyday fund management.
 ACH Transfers are important for individuals and businesses alike, so we hope this information leaves you more aware and enabled to make smart decisions about your finances.